Load dplyr and stringr packages into R workspace

 ## 4 cherimoya 4.7

 All join operations assume there is some column between your data tables that has consistent values that you can use to merge the records in the data tables together.
-In the case of this simple example, the shared column is fruit
+In the case of this simple example, the shared column is fruit.

-will keep all of the rows in the left-hand side table and attempt to match entries from the second (right-hand side) table.
-If there is no match, R
+The first join that we will look at is the left_join function from the dplyr package.
+The left_join will keep all of the rows in the left-hand side table and attempt to match entries from the second (right-hand side) table.
+If there is no match, R will populate NA (missing value) at that missing join location.

 left_join(dt1, dt2)